MoiseRousseau/HydrOpTop/doc/user_guide/functions.rst

 Note this method leads rigorously to a second order accurate gradient if and only if the mesh is non skewed (i.e. the cell center vector intercept the face exactly at its center), which could not be the case for general unstructured mesh.
-For such a case, gradient is corrected by substracting the gradient considering :math:`p=1` on all the domain and weighted by `p`:
+For such a case, gradient can be corrected by substracting the gradient considering :math:`p=1` on all the domain and weighted by `p`:

 .. math::
    :label: p_gradient_correction

    (\nabla p_i)_c = \nabla p_i - p_i (\nabla p_i)_{p=1}

+The corrected gradient does not show skewness error when :math:`p` is constant for all the cell neighbors.

 Constructor is: